AliceTrevail/Indian_Ocean_seabird_distributions/README.md

 This repository contains:
 - Updated colony locations for seabirds in the Western Indian Ocean, based on co-authors knowledge
-- Code to run habitat selection models
+- Code to calculate observed species richness, run habitat selection models and predict species richness, and calculate residency